camilaafb/hello-world/README.md

 ### Professional Experience

 - **Data Specialist at IBM (October 2023 - Present)**
-  - Providing technical consultancy in data engineering for the global cards project in collaboration with Banco Santander.
+  - Providing technical consultancy in data engineering for the global cards project in collaboration with major players in the banking industry.
   - Managing data ingestion and preparation pipelines, and performing reverse engineering to migrate legacy processes to modern solutions.

 - **Data Engineer at Raízen (August 2021 - October 2023)**